Wild rabbits: frequent questions

 0

 It’s very hard to save an orphaned rabbit.
 There are many reasons why, but the most common is the failure to feed them cecotropes (SEE-ko-tropes).
 Rabbits produce two kinds of droppings: round, dry pellets and cecotropes.
-The first is regular poo.
-But cecotropes are special.
+The first is regular poo, but cecotropes are special.
 They’re produced by the cecum, a pouch located between the small and large intestines.
-The cecum separates digestible material out of the indigestible fibrous parts of the plant foods they eat.
+The cecum separates digestible material from the indigestible fibrous parts of the plant foods they eat.
 Cecotropes, the good stuff, are packed full of minerals, vitamins, proteins, beneficial bacteria and digestive flora.
-Rabbits don’t let this go to waste-they eat it.
+Rabbits don’t let this go to waste; they eat it.

 Baby rabbits can’t produce cecotropes at first, but need them to jump-start their digestive system when they switch from milk to solid foods.
 Without cecotropes, they don’t have the gut flora necessary to digest foods properly, and they die a painful death.
 They eat their mother’s to get started, then switch to their own.
 It’s important to get the bunny to a licensed wildlife rehabilitator as soon as possible, where it will have the best chance of survival.